orbs-network/orbs-spec/behaviors/flows/voting.md

 * Else
   * All the approved Validators that were elected for the previous term are elected.
   * The approved new candidate with the most stake is elected
-* A validator that is disapproved by the Guardians in all elections during for over 2 weeks is removed from the candidates list.
+* A validator that is disapproved by the Guardians in all elections during for over a week is removed from the candidates list.
 A validator may re-register, requiring it to redo the qualification period.
   * Initially done by manually (as a proxy for the Guardians)

 ## Participants in this flow